 I met a Dutch pilot in Sydney who convinced me to join him in a campervan for a road trip of Tasmania.
 I’m glad he did, because Australia’s smaller island has some of the most beautiful and diverse landscapes you’ll find anywhere in the world — from rainforests to quaint fishing villages to gorgeous, deserted beaches.

 I love staying in hostels for the social atmosphere, but sometimes it means getting a little too personal with your fellow guests: like the time I stayed in a four-person dorm in Madrid only to find that my three roommates were elderly women from Mexico City who preferred to be naked in their living quarters!

 I went to Kyrgyzstan with dreams of trekking through the mountains by horse and spending my nights in yurt camps.
 Unfortunately, I went a little too early in the season and the mountain passes necessary to reach the yurt camps were still closed by snow.
 But it turns out that one of the best day hikes in the world is easily accessible from Bishkek, so I still got to see some of the country’s beautiful landscapes.

 At the prompting of my uncle, an accomplished wildlife photographer, my final purchase before leaving for the trip was a Sony a6000 mirror-less camera.
 With a higher quality camera finally in hand, I promised myself I’d try to learn at least the basics of photography.
 Early on the in the trip I spent a beautiful week in Madrid, where I was able to start honing those skills.
-See my write-up of a Madrid self-guided photography tour here.
+See my write-up of a self-guided Madrid photography tour.